codalab/codabench/documentation/docs/Organizers/Running_a_benchmark/Compute-Worker-Management---Setup.md

 ---

-## Optional: put data directly inside the compute worker
+## Optional: Put data directly inside the compute worker
+### Datasets
 The folder `$HOST_DIRECTORY/data`, usually `/codabench/data`, is shared between the host (the compute worker) and the container running the submission (a new container is created for each submission).
 It is mounted inside the container as `/app/data`.
 This means that you can put data in your worker, in `$HOST_DIRECTORY/data`, so it can be read-only accessed during the job's process.
-You'll need to modify the scoring and/or ingestion programs accordingly, to points to `/app/data`.
+You'll need to modify the scoring and/or ingestion programs accordingly, to point to `/app/data`.
 This is especially useful if you work with confidential data, or with a heavy dataset.

 !!! note "If you have several workers in your queue, remember to have the data accessible for each one."

 ![](_attachments/4259c2e5-d119-4ca2-8fc8-b69196f1528c_17534367097493236.jpg)

+### Reference Data
+You can also add your reference data, used during the scoring phase, inside a folder on the compute worker.
+This folder, `$HOST_DIRECTORY/reference`, will be mounted during the scoring phase as `/app/reference` inside the container.
+Contrary to `$HOST_DIRECTORY/data`, this folder is only mounted during the scoring phase.

 !!! warning
     Make sure to make the owner of the folder(s) and file(s) the same as the one launching the compute worker.
        - `root` for Docker rootfull
-       - `codalab` for Podman and Docker rootless if you created a user name codalab to launch podman and docker rootless from
+       - `codabench` for Podman and Docker rootless if you created a user name `codabench` to launch podman and docker rootless from

 !!! tip "If you simply wish to set up some compute workers to increase the computing power of your benchmark, you don't need to scroll this page any further."